taylorotwell/next-example-frontend/README.md

 NEXT_PUBLIC_BACKEND_URL=http://localhost:8000
 ```

-The application can be run via `npm run dev`:
+The application can be run via `npm run dev` and will be available at `http://localhost:3000`:

 ```
 npm run dev